keduba/my_test/content/post/update/index.md

 #### 4 February

 I finished Week 6 yesterday.
 One day after I started it.
 That's good.
 I still have to do the programming assignment but I think I'll deal with that tomorrow which is Saturday.
 Today I'll work on Week 7.
 That way if I successfully complete the lessons for Week 7, I'll be able to do all the programming assignments for Weeks 6 and 7 at the same time.
 I realised that there is a tutorial for the assignments so I'll use those tomorrow too.
 Hopefully it should make it go faster.

+#### 10 February

+Due to personal obligations over the weekend of 5-6 February I did not do the programming assignments as I had proposed.
+Instead I did them on Monday the 7th of February.
+The first assignment for Week 6 (ex5) took longer than I had anticipated, and I ended up completing both (ex5 and ex6) programming assignments the next day Feb 8th.
+Same day I started the classes for week 8, took the quizzes and skipped the programming assignment like I did the last time.

+I repeated the same for Week 9 which I also did on February 9th (yesterday).
+Large number of videos.
+I was zapped after some time.
+Took a break and finished Week 9 at night, quizzes and all, tout compris.
+Today I attacked Weeks 10 and 11, and I'm officially done.
+The programming assignments for Weeks 8 and 9 (ex7 and ex8) will be completed today.

+As I write this, I'm 98% done with Andrew Ng's Machine Learning Course.
+And I'm happy to pat myself on the back and say well done for completing four weeks of classes in three days.
+And thank you too to Dr. Ng for putting together such a wonderful resource on Coursera.